baniuyao/DigitsWordsdMap/README.md

 ## File Description:

-`utils.py`: some utils to do jobs while initialize variables like digits-chars mappping.
+`utils.py`: some utils to do jobs while initialize variables like digits-chars mapping.

 `constants.py`: constants of the question

 `tree.py`: simple tree structure implements.

 `digits_words_map.py`: main function of this question.

 `tests.py`: unit tests which are used to verify the answer.